Service & Outreach

 - Working as a volunteer firefighter with the Sewanee Fire Department

-- Teaching orphan and refugees in Danang, Vietnam and Bangkok, Thailand
+- Teaching orphans and refugees in Danang, Vietnam and Bangkok, Thailand

 - Interning with the Episcopal Diocese of Western North Carolina